-The Company received responses from all of its direct suppliers subject to the supply chain survey for 2015.
-Collectively, their responses listed 98 smelters and refiners within their supply chains, all of which have been designated as either compliant under the CFSP or had completed risk mitigation efforts to be in conformity with our Conflict Minerals Sourcing Policy.

-The tables below list the smelters and refiners of conflict minerals within our supply chain for 2015.
+The Company received responses from all of its direct suppliers subject to the supply chain survey for 2016.
+Collectively, their responses listed 206 smelters and refiners within their supply chains.
+The tables below list the smelters and refiners of conflict minerals within our supply chain for 2016.
 Our efforts to determine this population are described above under the caption "Description of Due Diligence Measures Performed."
 The information presented is derived from information provided by our direct suppliers and the CFSP.